 Advocacy is about all of us working together, to achieve better outcomes for individuals, as well as systemic change.

-ADHD WA help hundreds of individuals and families each year, including those newly diagnosed.
-As a result we understand the very real and often complex challenges you face – including stigma.
+ADHD WA helps hundreds of individuals and families each year, including those newly diagnosed.
+As a result, we understand the very real and often complex challenges you face – including stigma.

 ADHD is also linked to a range of other coexisting conditions, which sometimes make diagnosis difficult.
 This is challenging for the individual, whatever their age - due to ongoing medical expenses, minimal classroom/workplace support and a one size fits all approach.

 There is a real need to improve the support, information and advocacy available for those living with neurological diversity, which directly impacts on their ability to learn, strive and thrive.

 Inform, support and train our members and supporters to become empowered advocates.

 - Engage with the health, community and education sectors to provide information and advocate for an equal opportunity to learn, strive and thrive.

 - Provide you with the skills, tools and resources to become informed and empowered self-advocates for you and those you care for or about.

 What Can You Do: